troyhill/coreCT/README.md

 # coreCT

-Analyze CT-scanned sediment cores in R
+CoreCT streamlines analysis of CT-scanned sediment cores using R.